dottjt/plastic/chapters/13-recovery.md

 I looked at my cast and back at my phone, my heart crunching in a painful .
 I wanted to vomit.

+In a lot of ways, she was simply a more evolved female version of myself, determined in the self-hate which it dignified through drugs and enclitic spire.
+Truth was that I simply didn't have the intellect, nor courage, to approach my own desperation and loneliness beyond the women I threw myself at.
+All I wanted was to create the impression that I was worth at least someone's attention, even that of my own.

 I wanted to try better.